AlexKaiLe/AlexKaiLe/README.md

 ---

-**Computational Biologist Graduate and Machine Learning Researcher** from Brown University.
-Passionate about **deep learning, biomedical engineering, optimization, and entrepreneurship**.
+**Computational Biologist Graduate and Machine Learning Researcher** from Brown University with a strong background in
+- Deep learning
+- Biomedical engineering
+- Optimization
+- Entrepreneurship

 </div>